 - Once the oil is smoking or the grill is heated, add steak to the skillet with butter or place steaks on the grill.

 - Cook 45-60 seconds per side, lifting occasionally until seared.

 - Remove from skillet or grill and serve.

 Try this New York Strip Recipe with Reverse Searing

 New York Strip

-The combination of brown sugar, cayenne pepper, and garlic make for a steak rub that is loaded with flavor to perfectly complement the Natural Angus NY Strip.
+The combination of brown sugar, cayenne pepper, and garlic make for a steak rub loaded with flavor to perfectly complement the Natural Angus New York strip.